viklund/courses/assembly/1611/exercises/illumina_assembly.md

 #### MaSuRCA

-Once again - start by making a directory called masurca, and load the necessary modules:
+Once again - start by making an output directory, this time called "masurca", and load the necessary modules:

 ```
 module load MaSuRCA/3.2.1
 ```

-MaSuRCA also needs a configuration file.
-Luckily, it can make a template for you though!
+Like SOAP, MaSuRCA also needs a configuration file.
+Luckily, it can make a template for you!
 Run

 ```
 masurca -g masurca_config